Top Electrical Hazards Revealed

 Our technicians use advanced diagnostic tools like thermal cameras to validate that all the electrical components are functioning correctly and free of defects.
 Contact us to schedule professional electrical inspections of your new home’s electrical system and receive a detailed analysis of any repairs needed to keep your family safe.
 Don’t take chances with electrical safety - get peace of mind with an expert electrical inspection from Bright Force Electrical!

-Yes, inspect the external electrical meter to ensure it is installed properly without damaged casing or exposed wires.
-Check it is not obstructed and that the cables have no cracks.
+Inspect the external electrical meter to ensure it is appropriately installed without damaged casing or exposed wires.
+Also, check that it is not obstructed and that the cables have no cracks.

 Look for signs of amateur electrical work like mismatched wires, outlets without ground prongs, or loose connections.
 Unpermitted work poses risks, so ask your inspector to check thoroughly.